Our Shared Values of Diversity, Inclusion and Professionalism

 A fully subsidized program intended to promote STEM engagement within the community, Launch!
 Science and Engineering Camp is led by current undergraduate and graduate studens in science and engineering fields.

-Student Clubs & Initiatives
+Student clubs & initiatives

 Our students, faculty and staff are involved in the following groups at the Faculty and University level.